 "Oh, now I get it.
 Who's the comedian?"

-"Something like that, yes, but the strange thing is that our people were able to retrieve a few pieces of the satellite or whatever it was and the metallurgical analysis showed the material used to build it isn't anything we've ever seen."
+"Something like that, yes, but the strange thing is that our people were able to retrieve a few pieces of the satellite or whatever that was and the metallurgical analysis showed the material used to build it isn't anything we ever saw."

-"That is a frightening thought, but that still doesn't help us understand who sent the virus."
+"That is a frightening thought, sir, but that still doesn't help us understand who sent the virus."

 "We believe we know who, although we do not know why they didn't do it in person."

 "The Thirteenth Colony, Commander.
-That's the only explanation we could find."
+That's the only explanation that we could find."

 "The Thirteenth Colony is only a myth, sir."